hbz/lobid-blog/_drafts/skohub-pubsub.md

 }
 ```

 Besides the usual SKOS properties, the `followers` key gives a hint that I can somehow follow this subject.
 Clicking on the associated URL, I will see a JSON file containing the list of followers of this subject.
-I am also interested in this topic and want to follow it to receive notifications about knew online resources that are published and tagged with this subject.
+I am also interested in this topic and want to follow it to receive notifications about new online resources that are published and tagged with this subject.
 How do I achieve this?

 As already noted, what I need is an application that speaks ActivityPub.
 In this case we will use one of the most popular services in the [Fediverse](https://en.wikipedia.org/wiki/Fediverse): Mastodon.
 So, I open up my Mastodon client and put the topic URI into the search box: